 - Infectious causes that are rare in developed countries (NCC, TB meningitis, Japanese encephalitis)

-- Limited access to obstetric care in rural areas leading to more birth injuries
+- Limited access to obstetric care in rural areas focused to more birth injuries

 - Delayed diagnosis — many patients first visit traditional healers, delaying proper treatment by years